fiqus/kigali-talk/docs/README.md

 # Some Context

-  - **For about a year now**, some co-ops in the federation have been working on a **strategy** that consists of **working "WITH" co-operatives**.

-!comment Building relationships based on trust to collaborate on technological projects.
+  - **For about a year now**, some co-ops in the federation have been working on a **strategy** that consists of **working "WITH" co-operatives**, building relationships based on trust to collaborate on technological projects.

   - **Shortly after** considering this strategy, we began to think about **complementing it with another** that focuses more on who we work for.
 So we wanted to do more concrete actions in order **to work "FOR"** co-ops.